USRSE/usrse.github.io/_events/2022/2022-05-community-call-2.md

 The next community call will be on May 26, 2022 at 1PMET/12CT/11MT/10PT.

 This month's community call sessions will be in two parts on two different days (May 12 and May 26).
-These calls will be joint with friends in [CaRCC](https://carcc.org) and focus on topics that have come up in conversations around a new set of scientific software (aka research softwar engineering by some several thousands of us!) [institutes](https://www.schmidtfutures.com/our-work/virtual-institute-for-scientific-software/).
+These calls will be joint with friends in [CaRCC](https://carcc.org) and focus on topics that have come up in conversations around a new set of scientific software (aka research software engineering by some several thousands of us!) [institutes](https://www.schmidtfutures.com/our-work/virtual-institute-for-scientific-software/).
 The themes center broadly on RSEs in the workforce.